MediaBox-Demos/AliPlayer-Android/API-Example/README-EN.md

 Language: [中文简体](README.md) | English

-# **API-Example (Java)**
+# **API-Example (Android)**

-Aliyun Player SDK Java Sample Project
+ApsaraVideo Player SDK Android Sample Project

 ## **📖 Project Overview**

-This project is a Java sample for the Aliyun Player SDK, designed to help developers quickly understand and integrate the core functionalities provided by the SDK.
+This project is an Android sample project for the ApsaraVideo Player SDK, written in Java, designed to help developers quickly understand and integrate the core functionalities provided by the SDK.

 The project adopts a **modular architecture design**, supports schema-based routing navigation, and offers excellent **extensibility** and **maintainability**.